European countries - VAT Rates Guide

 Finland VAT Rates

-• Reduced rate - 10% - Applies to books, newspapers, and magazines (print and electronic publications), pharmaceutical products;
+Reduced rate - 10% - Applies to books, newspapers, and magazines (print and electronic publications), pharmaceutical products, sports, and fitness services, entrance fees to cultural, entertainment, and sporting events, passenger transport services, and accommodation services

 France VAT Rates

-• Standard rate - 20% - Applies to all supplies of goods and services that aren’t part of the reduced or zero-rate scheme or exempted transactions;
+Standard rate - 20% - Applies to all taxable supplies of goods and services, with some exceptions

-• Zero rate - 0% - Applies to an exhaustive list of financial services, Intra Community supply, Export;
+Zero rate - 0% - Applies to an exhaustive list of financial services; Intra-Community supply; Export to non-EU countries

-• For Corsica: rate 13% on oil products; rate 10% on construction works, sales on farm machinery, sales on eaten-in products, etc.; rate 2.1% (reduced rate), rate 0.9% on sales of live animals to non-subjected to VAT entities, and on the first performances or circus
+For Corsica: rate 13% on oil products; rate 10% on construction works, sales on farm machinery, sales on eaten-in products, etc.; rate 2.1% (reduced rate), rate 0.9% on sales of live animals to non-subject to VAT entities, and on the first performances or circus

 Italy VAT Rates

-• Reduced rate - 5% - Applies to urban passenger transport services are carried out using means of transport authorized to carry out sea, lake, and river transport services;
+Reduced rate - 5% - Applies to urban passenger transport services carried out using means of transport authorized to carry out sea, lake, and river transport services

-• Zero rate - 0% - Applies to exports, operations with San Marino and Vatican City, Intra-community supply;
+Zero rate - 0% - Applies to exports, operations with San Marino and Vatican City, and intra-community supply

 Lithuania VAT Rates

-• Standard rate - 21% - Applies to all supplies of goods and services that aren’t part of the reduced or zero-rate scheme or exempted transactions;
+Standard rate - 21% - Applies to all taxable supplies of goods and services, with some exceptions

 Luxembourg VAT Rates

-• Standard rate - 17% - Applies to all supplies of goods and services that aren’t part of the reduced or zero-rate scheme or exempted transactions;
+Standard rate - 17% - Applies to all taxable supplies of goods and services, with some exceptions

-• Reduced rate - 14% - Applies to limited financial services; wine fermentation; cleaning products;
+Reduced rate - 14% - Applies to limited financial services, wine fermentation, and cleaning products

 Netherlands VAT Rates

-• Standard rate - 21% - Applies to all supplies of goods and services that aren’t part of the reduced or zero-rate scheme or exempted transactions;
+Standard rate - 21% - Applies to all taxable supplies of goods and services, with some exceptions

-• Zero rate - 0% - Applies to intra-community supply, export;
+Zero rate - 0% - Applies to intra-community supply, export from the Netherlands to non-EU countries

 Poland VAT Rates

-• Standard rate - 23% - Applies to all supplies of goods and services that aren’t part of the reduced or zero-rate scheme or exempted transactions;
+Standard rate - 23% - Applies to all taxable supplies of goods and services, with some exceptions

-• Reduced rate - 8% - Applies to books, newspapers, and magazines, accommodation services, passenger transport, medical products;
+Reduced rate - 8% - Applies to books, newspapers, and magazines, accommodation services, passenger transport, and medical products

 Portugal VAT Rates

-• Standard rate Mainland 23%, Azores 16%, Madeira 22% - Applies to all supplies of goods and services that aren’t part of the reduced or zero-rate scheme or exempted transactions;
+Standard rate Mainland 23%, Azores 16%, Madeira 22% - Applies to all taxable supplies of goods and services, with some exceptions

 Non-EU European countries frequently align their VAT policies with the EU's VAT Directive to ensure consistency and ease trade with EU Member States.
 Although not legally required, these countries choose to harmonize their VAT systems with the EU's VAT system for several reasons, including fostering economic integration, simplifying tax administration, and reducing trade barriers.
-In addition, some countries align with EU VAT rules as part of the EU membership process.
+In addition, some countries align with EU VAT rules as part of their EU membership.

 Albania VAT Rates

-• Standard rate - 20 % - Applies to all supplies of goods and services that aren’t part of the reduced or zero-rate scheme or exempted transactions;
+Standard rate - 20 % - Applies to all taxable supplies of goods and services, with some exceptions

 Andorra VAT Rates

-• Standard rate - 4.5% - Applies to all supplies of goods and services that aren’t part of the reduced or zero-rate scheme or exempted transactions;
+Standard rate - 4.5% - Applies to all taxable supplies of goods and services, with some exceptions

-• Increased rate - 9% - Applies to banking and financial service;
+Increased rate - 9.5% - Applies to banking and financial services

 Bosnia and Herzegovina VAT Rates